Olympic Sightseeing - Whistler Olympic Park

 Explore Whistler Olympic Park's history and legacy from the 2010 Olympic and Paralympic Winter Games!

-When you are visiting, make sure to read the interpretive signage, and have a look at the Olympic cross-country stadium, the biathlon range, the majestic ski jumps and, of course, the Olympic Rings.
-You will gain an appreciation for this outstanding setting and why it was chosen to host the Vancouver 2010 Olympic Winter Games competitions in cross-country, biathlon, ski jumping and Nordic combined as well as the 2010 Paralympic Games cross-country skiing and biathlon competitions.
-More than one third of all Olympic Medals were awarded at Whistler Olympic Park!
+When you are visiting, learn about the games by reading the interpretive signage, and take a photo as you visit the Olympic cross country stadium, the biathlon range, the majestic ski jumps and, of course, the Olympic Rings.
+You will gain an appreciation for this outstanding setting and why it was chosen to host the Vancouver 2010 Olympic Winter Games competitions in cross country, biathlon, ski jumping and Nordic combined as well as the 2010 Paralympic Games cross-country skiing and biathlon competitions.
+More than one-third of all Olympic Medals were awarded at Whistler Olympic Park!

 The Park also features impressive First Nations art, created in the lead-up to the 2010 Games.
 Today the art legacy consists of five official Olympic pieces and two others that were added afterwards for a total of seven carvings and tapestries.

 Sightseeing is possible during the regular opening times in winter & summer:

 November 27, 2020 to April 5, 2021

 Read more about winter at Whistler Olympic Park here

 Daily, late June to early September (operating dates tbd for 2021)

 Read more about summer at Whistler Olympic Park here